-Sage’s Career Planning office is a resource for every stage of students and graduates’ working lives:
+Sage’s Career Planning office is a resource for every stage of students and graduates’ working lives.
+The office:

-- speaks to business, health care and education leaders with positions they hope to fill with Sage grads;
+- Speaks to connections with positions they hope to fill with Sage grads

 A strong partnership between Career Planning and Alumni Relations increases networking opportunities for students and graduates.